AnhQuoc533/aws-ml-workflow/README.md

 9. That's it.
 Let's finalize the process.

 When the notebook status shows _InService_, select _Open Jupyer_ and begin your learning. \
-<u>**Please note**</u>, to completely shut down your notebook instances in SageMaker AI, navigate to the _Notebook instances_ page, select the running notebook, and stop it through the _Actions_ dropdown list.
+<ins>**Please note**</ins>: To completely shut down your notebook instances in SageMaker AI, navigate to the _Notebook instances_ page, select the running notebook, and stop it through the _Actions_ dropdown list.
 This is extremely important to avoid **unwanted charges**.
 ![stop](img/stop_notebook.png)

 ## Attention